By Drs. Justin Frantz, Ken Hicks and David Ingram

 What was it like before being flipped?
 Here’s some background: The course General Physics had been taught in a standard lecture-style format, with a primary audience of engineering students who are required to pass it to complete their bachelor’s degree.
 The course is fast-paced in order to cover all of the material expected by engineering accreditation requirements.
 Class size is 60-100 students each, taught in three sections for a total of about 225 students per term.

-This academic year, our department tried a new approach to this class.
+In the 2013-14 academic year, our department tried a new approach to this class.
 We used a flipped classroom model, where the students do hands-on and group activities during class with a minimum of lecture.
 In the old format, lecture was done in class, and problem-solving was done primarily outside of class via homework assignments.
 In the new format, students are expected to read the textbook or view online lectures before coming to class, and problem-solving skills are developed during class.
 Hence, the name “flipped classroom.”

 We are not the first university to try this approach.
 In the physics education literature, a popular flipped classroom format is called SCALE-UP.
 It was first implemented at North Carolina State University and is now adopted at many universities across the country.
 While our classroom is not ideal for the classic implementation of SCALE-UP, which uses round tables that seat nine students in groups of three, we adapted the classroom-style tables of our room to accommodate groups of three students each.
 More will be said about the groups later.